 The colour that sand becomes is a direct result of the type of rock or material that it started out as.
 Some sands will be white, which are usually quartz turned to silica.

-Some sands will be golden brown or tan which is usually a result of feldspar Opens in a new tab.breaking down.
+Some sands will be golden brown or tan which is usually a result of feldspar breaking down.
 It is important to note that any type of rock can be eroded into sand if it spends enough time travelling through the ocean waves.

 A great example of this would be the black sand beaches.
-These beachesOpens in a new tab. are a direct result of lava rocksOpens in a new tab. and basalt rocksOpens in a new tab. being eroded through water into the black sand that washes ashore.
+These beaches are a direct result of lava rocks and basalt rocks being eroded through water into the black sand that washes ashore.

 Black sand beaches are some of the most unique looking beaches anywhere in the world.
 To think that the sand was once a lava or basalt rock is absolutely stunning to think about!